 The prosecution began the hearing by requesting Sayılğan continued detention on the grounds of their ‘strong criminal suspicion’ and Sayılğan’s alleged high escape risk.

-İdris Sayılğan submitted his defense statement in Kurdish.
-He stated that there were only two claims in the indictment regarding himself and said: “The indictment proves that I am an opposing journalist and that this lawsuit is a political one.
+Sayılğan responded to the prosecution’s allegations by presenting his defense statement, in Kurdish, to the court.
+“The indictment proves that I am an opposing journalist and that this lawsuit is a political one.
 This indictment is the proof of these.
 As much as the lawsuit has a political agenda, it is also constructed upon false evidence.
 I had submitted a 10 page long written defense statement to the court.
 I want to add a few things to that.
 Pages 158, 159 and 160 of the indictment are completely full of lies.
 Page 158 claims that I had called the state forces as 'occupying forces'.
 There is no evidence in the indictment to back this up.
 Also there is the claim that I had written 'the operations of the state are not legitimate whereas the defense of PKK is'.
 This is another lie.”

-Doğan stated that the indictment does not present anything against Sayılğan other than his news stories and said: “The tape records presented as evidence in the indictment are solely the phone calls of my client, with his news sources.
+She then criticized the evidence presented by the prosecution.
+“The tape records presented as evidence in the indictment are solely the phone calls of my client, with his news sources.
 If the evidence in the case file is to be reviewed by a third party expert, the expert report will state that my client is a journalist.
 The decisions of the Constitutional Court and the European Court of Human Rights clearly states that journalism is not a crime.
 Journalist Sayılğan has been imprisoned unlawfully for a very long time.
 His detention has exceeded the limit of being a legal measure.
 I request his release.”